-The most frequently asked question in my color consultations is "How do I create great color flow from room to room in my home?"
-Establishing color flow can be complicated, so consider these guidelines to help demystify this common decorating dilemma.
+The most frequently asked question during my color consultations is, "How do I create great color flow from room to room in my home?"
+Establishing color flow can be complicated, so consider these guidelines to help demystify this common concern.

 Narrow Down The Color Palette

 Assuming your furnishings and art have been determined, look for a common color inspiration either in your artwork, upholstery, rug or accessories.
 Do you own bold, colorful furnishings and art?
 If so, a neutral range of color choices for your walls may be just the thing to make your existing furnishings pop.
-If your furnishings are neutral in color, a color scheme that complements that neutral scheme can provide interest and warmth.
+If your furnishings are neutral in color, a bolder color scheme that complements the neutral furnishings can provide interest and warmth.

 To create an overall color plan that either compliments or coordinates with your inspiration color, consider the following: